INSIGHT-With Japan's new central bank boss, Kishida bids farewell to Abenomics

 The tricky task of steering the Bank of Japan (BOJ) out of years of ultra-low interest rates without upending markets required the skill to read markets and clearly communicate policy intentions, both domestically and internationally.

-Kazuo Ueda, a 71-year-old university professor who has kept a low profile despite strong credentials as a monetary policy expert, was a perfect choice.
+Kazuo Ueda, a 71-year-old university professor who has kept a low profile despite strong credentials as a monetary policy expert, ticked some important boxes.

+He was branded neither an explicit dove nor hawk.
+While he was not even on the list of dark horse candidates floated by the media, Ueda was well known in global central bank circles.

 Having an academic helm the BOJ is unprecedented in Japan, where the job traditionally rotates between a central banker and an official from the Ministry of Finance (MOF).